gilesbowkett/syrinx/readme.md

 weird design
 ============

-This system uses `ActiveRecord` but does not follow Rails conventions about how to use it.
-This is partly because it isn't a Rails app, but mainly because I wanted to experiment with the design style shown in the Destroy All Software ['Sucks/Rocks'](https://www.destroyallsoftware.com/screencasts/catalog/sucks-rocks-1-the-rails-app) series of screencasts.
+I wanted to experiment with the design style shown in the Destroy All Software ['Sucks/Rocks'](https://www.destroyallsoftware.com/screencasts/catalog/sucks-rocks-1-the-rails-app) series of screencasts.
+Since this app is in part a design experiment, it's going to have some quirks.